asthman666/doc/ErrorLog/Why we should do encapsulation as much as possible.md

     }
 ```

 After these changes, we use the same logic in frontend and backend.
-We can test it easily, because we only need to test `NeedReOrder` property in backend, not both.
+We can test it easily, because we only need to test `NeedReOrder` property in backend or fontend, not both.